NHS treatment time performance at record low

 - That is the best A&E performance since the week ending 12 November 2017 - but still below the Scottish government target of 95%.

-The NHS says waiting times are important to patients and are a measure of how the NHS is responding to demands for services.
+The NHS says waiting times are important to patients and are a measure of how the health service is responding to demand.

-It says regular reporting of waiting times statistics allows delays in the system top be highlighted, and the effectiveness of NHS Scotland's performance to be monitored.
+It says regular reporting of waiting times statistics allows delays in the system to be highlighted, and the effectiveness of NHS Scotland's performance to be monitored.

 The Scottish government announced on Monday that health boards across the country would be given an extra £50m to help reduce long waits for treatment.